Our attorneys have been assisting the Clark County

 community for over 35 years.

-However, the claims process and potential for complications mean that an injured Las Vegas worker should consider hiring an attorney to handle a workers’ compensation case.
+The workers’ compensation claims process and potential for complications mean that an injured Las Vegas worker should consider hiring an attorney to handle their case.
 Contact our lawyers today at (702) 466-1492 if you need to file for workers’ compensation or encounter any difficulty filing a legitimate workers’ compensation claim in Las Vegas.

 “Anthony Modarelli is an outstanding attorney.
 He always returned our calls in a timely manner.
 I am so glad we found him and we were pleased with our settlement.
 Highly recommend him and his firm.” – M.R.

-You can learn more about our 10 experienced trial attorneys and bilingual support staff here.
+You can learn more about our team of experienced trial attorneys here.

 The workers’ compensation claim system can be complex, and missing a filing requirement or deadline could jeopardize a claimant’s ability to secure workers’ compensation benefits.
 Some employers may also push back against a claim or take negative actions against an employee for filing a legitimate workers’ compensation claim after their accident.
 Some claimants may have grounds for additional legal action for recovery beyond what workers’ compensation offers.
 An attorney can help navigate these issues, strengthen an injured employee’s initial claim, and help an injured employee navigate any necessary appeals regarding his or her claim.